isaacjstriker/isaacjstriker/README.md

 ## Hi there 👋

-I've been enjoying web development for the first time ever since I completed my major Notris-Online project.
-The experience makes me want to dive headlong into creating more synchronous multiplayer experiences using WebSocket and Go.
+I've been enjoying web development since I bagan taking online courses, and finishing an online mutliplayer game, Notris-Online.
 I'm currently on the lookout for a role in web development, ideally writing Go or Python.
 I'd especially love to work on a tight knit team where I can make an impact quickly.
 If you're hiring, let's chat!

 📫 How to reach me: ijstrdev@gmail.com | Discord username: _strdev
 <!--